Apply to the Computational Linguistics M.A. Program

 Three (3) letters of recommendation

 Letters of recommendation from three former instructors are required.
 If the applicant already has pertinent work experience, e.g. as part of a software development team, some of these letters can also be from employers who are qualified to comment on the candidate’s qualifications.
+Your letters of recommendation are generated through SLATE at the time of the application; the recommender can then reply electronically.

 Graduate Record Examination (GRE)